safeboxnetwork/framework-scheduler/development/white_paper.md

         "name": "name of the application",
         "description": "described content of the application",
-        "subtitle": "sub defintion of the application for exapmple document management", "icon": "small sized picture of the application", "fields": [
+        "subtitle": "sub defintion of the application for exapmple document management", "icon": "small sized picture of the application in base64 format", "fields": [
             {
                 "title": "header of the actual field",